DIPlib/diplib/doc/src/styleguide.md

 \section documentation Documentation

+- The first line of a documentation block is the brief string.
+You can add a `\brief` command to extend the brief string to a whole paragraph, but please keep it brief.
-- Always include a `\brief`, and keep it brief.
-Add additional paragraphs if needed.
+  Add additional paragraphs of documentation if needed.

 - Add `\see` to link to functions in other modules, or in the same module but "far away".
   Linking to the next or previous function is not very important, but do so if it makes sense and there is a `\see` section anyway.
 Note that the documentation lists the functions in the same order as that they appear in the header files.

-- Use `\par` for a named info box.
+- Use `!!! par "name"` for a named info box.
 It will be rendered with a gray background.

-- Use `\attention` and `\warning` for two levels of attention-grabbing info boxes.
+- Use `!!! attention` and `!!! warning` for two levels of attention-grabbing info boxes.
   These are rendered with lighter and darker 2nd color background (highly contrasting!).

-- Don't use `\note` or `\remark`.
+- Don't use `!!! note` or `!!! remark`.